 Johnson and Johnson Baby Powder was first introduced in 1893 and has since been one of the most used powders.

 According to Wikipedia in 2016 more than 100 women in the US sued Johnson and Johnson for ignoring the possibility of cancer risks that were associated with its baby powder, then in May of 2020, they announced that they would no longer be using Talc in their baby powder.

 Also in 2020 Johnson and Johnson announced they would stop all talc sales worldwide by 2023 while at the same time maintaining that its talc-based baby powder is safe to use and does not contain asbestos.

 Ingredients that are better for Baby Powder

-There are other safer powders that can be used to make your own baby powder, some of the ingredients found in natural baby powder can be:
+Other safer powders can be used to make your baby powder, some of the ingredients found in natural baby powder can be:

 - Arrowroot Powder

 Burts Bees is a Natural Baby Powder that is recommended by Pediatricians.

 The ingredients found in this Natural Powder are: zea mays (corn) starch, sodium bicarbonate, montmorillonite, bentonite, Commiphora myrrha leaf cell extract, Ulmus fulva bark powder, rosa centifolia flower extract, parfum (fragrance), limonene